A Call to Contemplation:

 -- Brown University

-A Tale to Last the Ages Review by Marta Moran Bishop
+A Tale to Last the Ages (5 stars) Review by Marta Moran Bishop

 Five Flowers by Franki deMerle is a beautifully written tale of five women who reincarnate through several lifetimes.
 From living life as five of King Henry the VIII's wives, through Whitechapel England during the days of Jack the Ripper to America's 1960's.

 So well researched is the history, that I was able to imagine life in the eras in which she placed her characters.
 Traveling back in time, learning what life was like as both a queen to a hippie, I was given a glimpse of what it was like to be a woman then.